Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Marguerite Versher over 2 years ago
+Marguerite Versher almost 3 years ago

 Living in Oakland for 45 years we've seen OUSD decline over the years.
 Students families have endured repeated disruptions with ill-conceived plans to improve education in Oakland.
 It never works and always disappoints, to the consternation of taxpayers.
 The numbers show that white and Asian families do not enroll their students in OUSD schools.
 My children attended Catholic school because of the constant disruptions over the years.
 The truth is that the District needs to stop making decisions from the top down and fully engage with each community to collaborate more fully to address issues unique to each community instead of the "administration" looking at communities based on ethnicity and number crunching.
 Reading over the plan it makes very little sense to individual communities which is why I'm opposed.
 There are models that work and can be replicated with better research, outreach, surveys, and community input which are critical components to a successful plan.